Patient Privacy (HIPAA)

 Title II of the law, known as the “administrative simplification” provision, required national standards for electronic health care transactions and national identifiers for providers, health insurance plans, and employers.
 The standards are meant to improve health care efficiency and effectiveness by encouraging the use of electronic data interchange in the nation’s health care system.

 The AAFP understands the importance of insurance portability for our patients and is committed to improving the efficient exchange of medical data.
+In order to help address the opioid crisis, we support policies that allow physicians to access a patient’s substance use and treatment history, to ensure they treat them appropriately and safely.
 We are similarly supportive of HIPAA’s patient privacy objectives, providing these regulations do not undermine quality of care and are balanced against the practical realities that physicians face.